aslanvaroqua/lakemap-ionic/README.md

-# Integration of OpenStreetMap in Ionic 4
+# Integration of Google Maps + Leaflet + Geoserver in Ionic 4

 You may to update your Ionic for latest (Ionic 4)
 `npm i -g ionic@latest`